BruderTaubeWitchhut/helm-shield/README.md

 ChatGPT was used **only for debugging errors in the code**, documentation assistance, and refining logic descriptions.
 All hardware design, algorithms, and system-level decisions were made by the development team.

----

-## 📜 License

-MIT License – free to use, modify, and distribute.